ChriStingo/Distributed-computation-of-Approximate-Nearest-Neighbors/README.md

 ### **Approximate Nearest Neighbors**
  - [KNN](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html): this library is not approximated and is highly inefficient for my research use case, its implementation has been provided only for comparison purposes with approximated libraries
  - [Annoy](https://github.com/spotify/annoy): this library implements a version of ANN, written by Erik Bernhardsson on behalf of Spotify
- - [FAISS](https://github.com/facebookresearch/faiss): this library was created for efficient similarity searches and clustering of dense vectors by the facebook (now Meta) research team.
+ - [Faiss](https://github.com/facebookresearch/faiss): this library was created for efficient similarity searches and clustering of dense vectors by the facebook (now Meta) research team.
  - [SPTAG](https://github.com/microsoft/SPTAG): this library is designed for large scale vector approximate nearest neighbor search, created by Microsoft as an alternative version to their previous library, called DiskANN.
 Unlike other technologies, this solution involves the use of RAM memory and the physical disk, efficiently managing which and how much information save on them.

 ### **Distribuited Approximate Nearest Neighbors**
-- [Distributed-FAISS](https://github.com/facebookresearch/distributed-faiss): this library has already been covered, but not its distributed version.
+- [Distributed-Faiss](https://github.com/facebookresearch/distributed-faiss): this library has already been covered, but not its distributed version.
 This algorithm, although very efficient, does not add much new to the proposals previously analyzed that runs on a single machine.
 What makes this library special, however, is that it can be distributed on multiple machines in a very simple way.
 - [Distributed-SPTAG](https://github.com/microsoft/SPTAG): this library has already been covered, but not its distributed version.
 This algorithm, although very efficient, does not add much new to the proposals previously analyzed that runs on a single machine.
 What makes this library special, however, is that it can be distributed on multiple machines in a very simple way.
 - [Milvus](https://github.com/milvus-io/milvus): this library implements vector database that focuses on providing an efficient system and architecture for similarity searches and AI-powered applications.
 The need that Milvus tries to satisfy is to provide a complete system capable of operating on huge dynamic datasets, providing solutions that can also run on GPUs also in a distributed way.
-To do this Milvus was build on libraries that have already been explained as FAISS, making the necessary changes for its use case.
+To do this Milvus was build on libraries that have already been explained as Faiss, making the necessary changes for its use case.

 ## **How it is structured**
 The project has been structured in a precise way to ensure easy organization of files and to make navigation within it simple.